 As I have been piecing together my “character-building” life, discrimination and bias have fueled the deaths of homosexuals and minorities.
 Young girls have been gang-raped, mutilated, kidnapped, and shot on their ways to school.
 Soldiers and children have lost limbs to landmines.
 Disease, war, and natural disaster have claimed more lives than I can count, and we can’t agree on what to do about it if anything.

 What world conflicts would you like to see resolved?
-Share them in the Comments below, and we will work through them together.
-They only seem bigger than we are because we are trying to resolve them alone. xo
+Let’s work through them together.
+They only seem bigger than we are because we are trying to resolve them alone.